micmejia/bible-dump/NKJV/James/Jas 4.md

 Do not speak evil of one another, brethren.
 He who speaks evil of a brother and judges his brother, speaks evil of the law and judges the law.
 But if you judge the law, you are not a doer of the law but a judge.

 ###### 12
-There is one [^e]Lawgiver, who is able to save and to destroy.
-Who[^f] are you to judge [^g]another? ## Do Not Boast About Tomorrow
+There is one Lawgiver, who is able to save and to destroy.
+Who are you to judge another? ## Do Not Boast About Tomorrow

 ###### 13
-Come now, you who say, "Today or tomorrow [^h]we will go to such and such a city, spend a year there, buy and sell, and make a profit";
+Come now, you who say, "Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit";

 ###### 14
 whereas you do not know what _will happen_ tomorrow.
 For what _is_ your life?
 It is even a vapor that appears for a little time and then vanishes away.